jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

 (2) If a person is nominated in contravention of subclause (1), every nomination is void, if made with the person's consent.

 ### 6 Candidate to declare conflicts of interest
-When a candidate gives the responsible electoral Officer notice of the candidate's consent to being nominated as a candidate, the candidate must also give the electoral Officer a statement completed by the candidate in good faith that—
+When a candidate gives the responsible electoral officer notice of the candidate's consent to being nominated as a candidate, the candidate must also give the electoral officer a statement completed by the candidate in good faith that—
   (a) discloses any conflicts of interest that the candidate has with the DHB as at the date of the candidate's notice of consent, or states that the candidate has no such conflicts of interest as at that date; and
   (b) discloses any such conflicts of interest that the candidate believes are likely to arise in future, or states that the candidate does not believe that any such conflicts of interest are likely to arise in future.

 ### 7 Employees of DHBs may stand for elections
 A person is not prevented from being elected as a member of a DHB simply because the person is an employee of the DHB.

+**Application of Local Electoral Act 2001**

-### 8 Elections governed by Local Electoral Act 2001
+### 8 Elections governed by Local Electoral Act 2001 and regulations made under that Act
 (1) The provisions of the Local Electoral Act 2001 and any regulations made under that Act apply, with all necessary modifications, to every election of a DHB.
 (2) Subclause (1) is subject to the provisions of this Act and to any regulations made under this Act.